-Momentarily illuminates when the ignition is turned to the ON position and the engine is off.
-If the brake warning lamp does not illuminate at this time, seek service immediately.
+Momentarily illuminates when the ignition is turned to the ON position.
+Also illuminates if the parking brake is engaged.
+If the brake warning lamp does not illuminate at these times, seek service immediately.

-Also illuminates when the parking brake is engaged.
 Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately.

-Anti-lock brake system (ABS) (If equipped)
+Anti-lock brake system (ABS)

-Momentarily illuminates when the ignition is turned on and the engine is off.
-If the light stays on, the ABS needs to be serviced.
-With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
+Momentarily illuminates when the ignition is turned to the ON position.
+If the light remains on, continues to flash or fails to illuminate, have the system serviced immediately.
+With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with the parking brake released.